mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 * Fees paid no rebates case:

   A payer includes instruction `PayApplicationFees(200)` in the transaction.
-  There are accounts (`accA`, `accB`) which are write locked by the transaction and each of them has an application fees of `100` lamports.
+  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
 Consider that the program does not have any rebate mechanism.
-Then in any case (execution fails or succeeds) `accA` will recieve `100` lamports, `accB` will recieve `100` lamports.
-Payer will end up paying `other fees` + `200` lamports.
+Then in any case (execution fails or succeeds) `accA` will receive `100` lamports, `accB` will receive `100` lamports.
+The payer will end up paying `other fees` + `200` lamports.

 * Fees paid full rebates case:

   A payer includes instruction `PayApplicationFees(200)` in the transaction.
-  There are accounts (`accA`, `accB`) which are write locked by the transaction and each of them has an application fees of `100` lamports.
-Consider during execution the program will rebate all the fees on both the accounts.
-Then payer should have minimum balance of `other fees` + `200` lamports to execute the transaction.
-After successful execution of the transaction the `200` lamports will be rebated by the program and then Solana runtime will transfer them back to the payer.
-So the payer will finally endup paying `other fees` only.
+  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
+Consider during execution the program will rebate all the fees on both accounts.
+Then payer should have a minimum balance of `other fees` + `200` lamports to execute the transaction.
+After successful execution of the transaction, the `200` lamports will be rebated by the program and then Solana runtime will transfer them back to the payer.
+So the payer will finally end up paying `other fees` only.

 * Fees paid multiple partial rebates case:

   A payer includes instruction `PayApplicationFees(200)` in the transaction.
 The transaction has three instructions (`Ix1`, `Ix2`, `Ix3`).
-There are accounts (`accA`, `accB`) which are write locked by the transaction and each of them has an application fees of `100` lamports.
+There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an application fees of `100` lamports.
 Lets consider `Ix1` rebates 25 lamports on both accounts, `Ix2` rebates 75 lamports on `accA` and `Ix3` rebates 10 lamports on `accB`.
 In case of multiple rebates only the maximum of all the rebates is applied.
 Consider the transaction is executed successfully.
-  Maximum of all the rebates for `accA` is 75 lamports and `accB` is 25 lamports.
+The maximum of all the rebates for `accA` is 75 lamports and `accB` is 25 lamports.
 So total of 100 lamports are rebated back to the payer, `accA` gets 25 lamports and `accB` get 75 lamports.
 The payer will end up paying `other fees` + 100 lamports.